White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Interpretations of the Anomalies

-The IBD yields predicted by these various models can be compared to the global IBD yields datasets listed in Tab.~\ref{tab:Rates_Giunti2012} and to specialized Daya Bay~\cite{DayaBay:2017jkb} and RENO~\cite{RENO:2018pwo} dataset reporting changes in yield with variations in the content of the reactor cores; the latter datasets are described further in Sec.~\ref{sec:expt_landscape_conventional_rates}.
+The IBD yields predicted by these various models can be compared to the global IBD yields listed in Tab.~\ref{tab:Rates_Giunti2012} and to specialized Daya Bay~\cite{DayaBay:2017jkb} and RENO~\cite{RENO:2018pwo} dataset reporting yields as a function of varying contents of the reactor cores; the latter datasets are described further in Sec.~\ref{sec:expt_landscape_conventional_rates}.
 In particular, if comparisons are made under the hypothesis that the RAA is generated by sterile neutrino oscillations, the different reactor flux models generate substantially differing interpretations.
 To illustrate, Fig.~\ref{fig:osc-wp-rat+evo-2s} shows the contours of the $2\sigma$ allowed regions in the ($\sin^2\!2\vartheta_{ee},\Delta{m}^2_{41}$) plane of 3+1 active-sterile neutrino mixing parameters~\cite{Giunti:2021kab}.
 One can see that an indication in favor of neutrino oscillations only for the HM and HKSS conversion models, which exhibit a significant reactor rate anomaly above $2\sigma$ (see Tab.~\ref{tab:model_rates}).
 Considering the EF model, for which the reactor rate anomaly is less than a few percent, the $2\sigma$ exclusion curves in Fig.~\ref{fig:osc-wp-rat+evo-2s} allow only small values of $\sin^2 2\vartheta_{ee}$, including $\sin^2 2\vartheta_{ee}=0$, which corresponds to a lack of any statistically significant indication of sterile neutrino oscillations.
 It should be noted here that error estimates for summation calculations are ill-defined, but are generally expected to be similar in magnitude to those provided by conversion predictions; efforts to provide more robust error envelopes are underway~\cite{MATTHEWS2021101441}.